Russian National Wealth Fund: History

 The two funds were the Reserve Fund (SFRF), which was invested abroad in low-yield securities and used when oil and gas incomes fall, and the National Wealth Fund, which invests in riskier, higher return vehicles, as well as federal budget expenditures.
 The SFRF was given $125 billion and the NWF was given $32 billion.
 The SFRF was exhausted by 2017.
-It had been depleted by budget deficits and the low oil prices.
-The SFRF was emptied by the end of 2017, and therefore ceased to exist, leaving the NWF as the sole reserve fund of the Russian Federation.
+It had been depleted by budget deficits and the low oil prices, and therefore ceased to exist, leaving the NWF as the sole reserve fund of the Russian Federation.

 In October 2008 the NWF was permitted to invest in shares on the Moscow Exchange or Saint Petersburg Stock Exchange, to support the country’s financial markets by buying shares in Russian companies, until December 2009.
 Support was also provided from the NWF to Russian banks, making the NWF a “lender of last resort” to banks.

 One of the fund's main responsibilities is to support the Russian pension system, but since the closure of the SFRF the NWF also funds budget deficits.

 Once the NWF's liquid assets exceeds 7% of GDP, the Government can spend money from the NWF, as it proposed to do in 2020 in order to fund infrastructure projects.

 The budget for 2022 set an oil price of $44.2 per barrel, with the NWF receiving money if the price was over the set price and selling assets to support the government budget if the price was lower.
 In 2023 this was changed to set an annual target of $8 trillion rubles revenues from oil and gas, anything below that seeing funds being taken from the NWF to support the budget, anything above being added to the NWF.
 As it turned out, the revenue in 2023 was 8.8 trillion rubles.

 Following the Russian invasion of Ukraine in 2022 1 trillion rubles ($10 billion) was ordered to be invested by the NWF in shares from Russian companies to support the stock markets and aid Russian firms.
 In January 2023 changes were proposed to allow "anti-crisis" investments to be made, with a cap of 4.25 trillion rubles ($61.24 billion) on these investments, irrespective of liquidity levels in the Fund which at that date stood at $87.2 billion, or 4.6% of GDP.